spatie/typescript-transformer/docs/usage/general-overview.md

 }
 ```

-Each propery is nullable so it's easy to send an empty instance to the front end where necessary.
+Each property is nullable, so it's easy to send an empty instance to the front end where necessary.

 To easily convert a user to a `UserResource`, we're going to add a static `make` function to it.
 We'll also implement `Illuminate\Contracts\Support\Arrayable` so the resource can be converted to an array when sending it to the front end.
 This interface requires the object to have a `toArray` method.
 The implementation of the `toArray` method lives in the `DataTransferObject` base class which will use the public properties of the object.